 \subsection{Ablation Study}

-\textbf{W/O dynamic detail.} We try to use only one displacement map from source image for rigged expressions, and the other parts remain the same.
-As shown in Figure~\ref{fig:ablation}, we find that the rigged model with dynamic detail shows the wrinkles caused by various expressions, which are not found in W/O dynamic method.
+\textbf{W/O dynamic detail.} We try to use only one displacement map from the source image for rigged expressions, and the other parts remain the same.
+As shown in Figure~\ref{fig:ablation}, we find that the rigged model with dynamic detail shows the wrinkles caused by various expressions, which are not found in the W/O dynamic setting.

-\textbf{W/O deforming Map.} We change the input of our displacement map prediction network by replacing the deforming map with one-hot encoding for each of 20 target expressions.
+\textbf{W/O deforming Map.} We change the input of our displacement map prediction network by replacing the deforming map with one-hot encoding for each of the $20$ target expressions.
 As shown in Figure~\ref{fig:ablation}, we find the results without deforming map (W/O Def.
 Map) contain few details caused by expressions.